Seattle City Council adopts 2021 budget after months of political turbulence; mayor will sign

 Reacting to the vote, community organizers, who have been pressing to defund the Police Department, described the 2021 plan as a shift in the right direction.

-Though the funding didn’t redirect 50% from the department, as many sought, a “major concerted effort” by advocates and those in the streets has yielded results, said Nikkita Oliver, an organizer with King County Equity Now and Decriminalize Seattle who leads an arts program for youth involved in the court system.
+The budget won’t redirect 50% from the department, as many sought, yet a “major concerted effort” by advocates and those in the streets should be credited for the initial results, said Nikkita Oliver, an organizer with King County Equity Now and Decriminalize Seattle who leads an arts program for youth involved in the court system.

 The Downtown Seattle Association, meanwhile, criticized the council’s changes, contending Police Department reductions will jeopardize neighborhood safety as business and residents recover from the pandemic.